 Follow the instructions in the following sections, in order, to prepare OOMMF software for use on your computer.

 The latest release of the OOMMF software may be retrieved from the OOMMF download page.
 Each release is available in two formats.
 The first format is a gzipped tar file containing an archive of all the OOMMF source code.
-The second format is a .zip compressed archive containing source code and pre-compiled executables for Microsoft Windows 9X/NT running on an x86-based microprocessor system.
+The second format is a .zip compressed archive containing source code and pre-compiled executables for Microsoft Windows.
 Each Windows binary distribution is compatible with only a particular sequence of releases of Tcl/Tk.
 For example, a Windows binary release for Tcl/Tk 8.3.x is compatible with Tcl/Tk 8.3.0, 8.3.1, ....
 Other release formats, e.g., pre-compiled executables for Microsoft Windows NT running on a Compaq Alpha Systems RISC-based microprocessor system, and/or compatible with older versions of Tcl/Tk, may be made available upon request.

 For the first format, unpack the distribution archive using gunzip and tar: